Estonia

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) reached 43.0% in 2024, corresponding to a total fertility rate (TFR) of 1.18.
-This reflects a significant increase of 5.9 percentage points since 2023.
-Over the last five years (2020–2024), the TFG has been trending upward, averaging 31.7%.
-Compared to the 1970s average of 0.8%, the current figure is approximately 42.2 percentage points higher.
-The lowest TFG values were recorded in the early 1970s (1970–1974), when it averaged around 0.0%.
-Estonia ranks 8th out of 38 countries worldwide and holds one of the highest TFG levels in Europe, placing 5th among 31 nations.
+The Birthgap Generational Indicator (TFG) reached 43.0% in 2024, corresponding to a total fertility rate of 1.18.
+This marks a significant increase of 5.9 percentage points compared to 2023.
+Over the past five years, from 2020 to 2024, the TFG has shown an upward trend, averaging 31.7%.
+When compared to the 1970s average of 0.8%, the current value is higher by approximately 42.2 percentage points.
+The lowest TFG values were observed in the early 1970s (1970–1974), averaging close to zero.
+On the global stage, Estonia is ranked 8th among 38 countries, and within Europe, it holds one of the top positions at 5th out of 31.

 | Year | TFG | Year | TFG |